larkben/larkben/README.md

 ## What I am `playing` and or `watching`

-- Marvels Rivals (alpacabenjamin)
+- Marvels Rivals (alpacabenjamin) ~ not recently
-- Apex Legends (spartinofarrows)
+- Apex Legends (spartinofarrows) if banned then (alpacabenjamin)
 - Kingdom Come: Deliverance II `a blas' fortuna awaits`
-- The Bear
+- The Bear | Friends | Stranger Things
+- Pending: GTA 6 | Borderlands 4